THE GOURDIAN

 My eyes grow wide at this “How?”

 He leans on his rake as he talks “You see, the god of love and the god of life had ten thousand children together.
 But the other gods said heaven was getting too crowded so they created Jaobai essentially as a nursery.
-Each and every Jaobaian is a descendant of those ten thousand gods.
+Each and every Jaobainu is a descendant of those ten thousand gods.
 That’s why we refer to the land and the people as holy.”

 “That’s amazing!
 So… if Jigani means holy people then what does kani mean?”